 The book Dads of Disability is mostly about men, but it was written by men, women, and children.
 It will foster useful but possibly never-before-had discussions between and amongst fathers, mothers, extended families, care circles, and individuals with disabilities themselves.
-This book is neither a downer, nor “inspiration porn” — it is an honest and well-rounded look at fatherhood from a unique perspective.
+It is an honest and well-rounded look at fatherhood from a unique perspective.

 “As a mom I look to other moms for support and we relate easily to one another.
 I had never thought how men would need that same thing.
 I enjoyed the stories of fathers who looked back and saw so much joy and love from their children with disabilities and I loved the quite honest and sometimes hilarious, sometimes heart wrenching stories.”